scossu/lakesuperior/docs/fcrepo4_deltas.rst

 FCREPO4 requires a ``Slug`` header to POST to ``fcr:versions`` to create a new version.

-LAKEsuperior adheres to the more general FCREPO POST rule and if no slug is provided, an automatic ID is generated instead.
+Lakesuperior adheres to the more general FCREPO POST rule and if no slug is provided, an automatic ID is generated instead.
 The ID is a UUID4.

 Note that internally this ID is not called “label” but “uid” since it is